QuentinRa/blog.quentinra.dev/maths/statistics/si/mle.md

 # [1] "L(x, 1 )= 0"
 ```

-It seems that the maximum likehood estimation
-is around $p=0.6$.
-The real value was $p=0.5$ so
-it's not that bad.
-The sample is small (n=$5$)
-so an error (be it small like here or not) was
-to be expected.
+It seems that the maximum likelihood estimation is around $p=0.6$.
+The real value was $p=0.5$, so it's not that bad.
+The sample is small (n=$5$), so an error (be it small like here or not) was to be expected.

-Of course, this is not very accurate since we are
-only testing $10$ values, so we should do something
-like accurate like you will see below
-or in the optimization course.
+Of course, this is not very accurate since we are only testing $10$ values, so we should do something accurate like you will see below or in the optimization course.

 <hr class="sl">

 ## Bernoulli MLE (2)

 In R, you may use ``optim`` or `optimize`.
-I enjoying
-``optim``.
-For the `L_bern` function we created,
-the maximum likehood estimation would be evaluated
+I'm enjoying ``optim``.
+For the `L_bern` function we created, the maximum likelihood estimation would be evaluated like this
-like this

 ```r
 # first value of theta-hat